Home Compare CHTR vs TIGO

 Charter Communications vs Millicom International Cellular: Which Stock Looks Stronger in 2026?

-Millicom International Cellular holds the cleaner structural position, with the lead spread across growth and profitability.
-Charter Communications does not offset that deficit through any equally strong structural edge elsewhere.
+Millicom International Cellular holds the cleaner structural position, with stability as the main driver and profitability adding further support.
 On the market side, Millicom International Cellular is in better shape — its trend is intact while Charter Communications's trend has broken down.
 That puts structure and market broadly in agreement — Millicom International Cellular's lead looks more confirmed than conflicted.

-This is not just a one-metric split: both growth and profitability materially support the lead.
-The overall score gap is 22 points in favour of Millicom International Cellular S.A..
+This is not just a one-metric split: both stability and profitability materially support the lead.
+Millicom International Cellular S.A. leads by 12 points on the overall comparison score.

 INDUSTRY COMPARISON